 The Smarter Balanced test has two components

-In the past, students took the CST (California Standards Tests) in the context of the STAR program; however, in 2014 California moved away from giving the CST's and started giving the Smarter Balanced tests in the context of CAASPP (California Assessment of Student Progress and Performance).
-In other words, Smarter Balanced is the new CST and CAASPP is the New STAR.
+In 2014 California moved away from giving the CST's (California Standards Tests) and started giving the Smarter Balanced tests in the context of CAASPP (California Assessment of Student Progress and Performance).